Armigerous/GreenThumb-app/notes/BRAND_IDENTITY.md

 **⚡ UPDATED FOR CODEBASE CONSISTENCY** _(January 2025)_

-This document has been updated to reflect the actual implementation in the GreenThumb React Native app.
+This document has been updated to reflect the actual implementation in GreenThumb React Native app.
 All colors, typography, and technical specifications now match the codebase in `/app`, `/components`, and `tailwind.config.js`.

 **Key Updates Made**: